CS-433/ml-project-2-satnet/README.md

 # Image Processing - Road Segmentation From Satellite Images

 This repository contains the code and the report of the project `Road Segmentation From Satellite Images`, which is the project 2 of the
 ([CS-433](https://edu.epfl.ch/coursebook/fr/machine-learning-CS-433)) course at the École Polytechnique Fédérale de Lausanne ([EPFL](https://www.epfl.ch/en/)).
 This project focuses on binary pixel-wise classification to determine whether each pixel in an image belongs to a road or not, facilitating the segmentation of road areas.
 The findings of our research and the achieved performance metrics are documented in the PDF file available within this repository.

 *Note : The original training and test datasets can be found [here](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation/dataset_files).
-The used datasets and models can be found in the [Google Drive](https://drive.google.com/drive/folders/1iJobZW7g3ZYpGy5liyJC1xlxVRjsFFpq?usp=drive_link)
+The used datasets and the trained models can be found in the [Google Drive](https://drive.google.com/drive/folders/1iJobZW7g3ZYpGy5liyJC1xlxVRjsFFpq?usp=drive_link)

 **Authors:** :